How to extend your electric motorcycle's battery range

 This graph applies the same to petrol bikes.
 For example a Honda MSX125 has a top speed of 90km/h and peak power of 7.2kW.

-The Alien has a stated range of 150km.
+The 6-series has a stated range of 150km.
 What does this mean?

 Well, using the power graph, we can work out the range.
 For example, if we are cruising at 50km/h, we are using about 1.3kW.
-The maximum battery capacity of the Alien is 7.2kWh, so we could travel about 5.5 hours at this speed and travel 276km.
+The maximum battery capacity is 7.2kWh, so we could travel about 5.5 hours at this speed and travel 276km.

 Another example, this time cruising at 90km/h we're using 7kW of power.
 This means we'd use the battery up in an hour and go only 90km.
 If you carry on this way, you'll end up with a graph like the one below showing that it's better to go slooooow.

-The actual range of the Alien isn't one number, it's between 50km and 250km.
+The actual range isn't one number, it's between 50km and 250km.
 The stated range of 150km is an average of these figures.

 Some things to notice about these calculations.
 First, you won't run down the battery to 0%, which means the usable range will obviously be lower.
 Secondly, the bike itself has power losses from the motor and controller that again will reduce the range.
 The broader blue line in the graph shows an area of possibility between what we assume are the best and worst case scenarios.